openebs-archive/upgrade/docs/migration.md

         - ReadWriteOnce
       resources:
         requests:
-        storage: 5Gi
+          storage: 4Gi
     ```
     Make sure the size and other spec fields should match the old external provisioned volume.

-5. The new csi volume replica statefulset will have a hostpath-localpv volume each.
+6. The new csi volume replica statefulset will have a hostpath-localpv volume each.
 Note down the node-name and the hostpath for the volume.
+   For the new csi volume there will be sts volumes with same name as the pv for the csi volume.
     ```
+    $ kubectl get pvc
+    NAME                      STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS           AGE demo-vol-claim            Bound    pvc-feefe71b-d073-4f0d-a5c2-bc0b78812683   4G         RWO            openebs-jiva-default   29m migrated-demo-vol-claim   Bound    pvc-13001311-8787-4c56-9a26-eef0fa819377   4Gi        RWO            openebs-jiva-csi-sc    10s

+    $ kubectl get pv
+    NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS     CLAIM                                                                 STORAGECLASS           REASON   AGE pvc-1ee9579c-7acf-49f8-b23d-74a2bc0781aa   4Gi        RWO            Delete           Bound      openebs/openebs-pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-1   openebs-hostpath                51m pvc-dda3733a-2b7a-49ad-b54b-7e759dee812f   4Gi        RWO            Delete           Bound      openebs/openebs-pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-0   openebs-hostpath                51m

+    $ kubectl -n openebs get pvc
+    NAME                                                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS       AGE openebs-pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-0   Bound    pvc-dda3733a-2b7a-49ad-b54b-7e759dee812f   4Gi        RWO            openebs-hostpath   23s openebs-pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-1   Bound    pvc-1ee9579c-7acf-49f8-b23d-74a2bc0781aa   4Gi        RWO            openebs-hostpath   23s

+    $ kubectl -n openebs get pods -o wide
+    NAME                                                              READY   STATUS    RESTARTS   AGE     IP               NODE pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-0               1/1     Running   0          3m46s   192.168.77.143   kworker2
+    pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep-1               1/1     Running   0          3m46s   192.168.41.148   kworker1
+    ```
+    The node names and paths can be matched by using the above outputs
+    ```
     NodeName    Corresponding hostpath
-    127.0.0.1 	/var/openebs/local/pvc-91d8fa8d-a474-4444-881e-a13571be5487
+    kworker1    /var/openebs/local/pvc-1ee9579c-7acf-49f8-b23d-74a2bc0781aa
+    kworker2    /var/openebs/local/pvc-dda3733a-2b7a-49ad-b54b-7e759dee812f
     ```

-6. Scale down the csi replica sts to 0.
+7. Scale down the csi replica sts to 0.
     ```sh
-    $ kubectl scale sts pvc-9cebb2c3-b26e-4372-9e25-d1dc2d26c650-rep -n openebs --replicas=0
+    $ kubectl scale sts pvc-13001311-8787-4c56-9a26-eef0fa819377-jiva-rep -n openebs --replicas=0
     ```

-7. SSH into each node.
-Remove the files from the new localpv hostpath and copy the files from old hostpath to the new localpv hostpath which we have noted down in step 5.
-The old hostpath would be the same for all replica deployments and will be like `/var/openebs/<pv-name>`, for example `/var/openebs/pvc-898d90cc-ec73-4868-9205-1a8ba141a5bb`
+8. SSH into each node.
+Remove the files from the new localpv hostpath and copy the files from old hostpath to the new localpv hostpath which we have noted down in step 6.
+The old hostpath would be the same for all replica deployments and will be like `/var/openebs/<pv-name>`, for example `/var/openebs/pvc-feefe71b-d073-4f0d-a5c2-bc0b78812683`

-8. Scale up the replica statefulset.
+9. Scale up the replica statefulset.
 Replace the volume name in the application and scale it up.
 Verify the data.

-9. Delete the old volume.
+10. Delete the old PVC & PV.
 Done!!
     ```sh
     $ kubectl delete pvc demo-vol-claim
+    $ kubectl delete pv pvc-feefe71b-d073-4f0d-a5c2-bc0b78812683
     ```